Oviyashri/Tweet_Analyzer_App/README.md

 **Twitter Data** : File created after every query on the web app

-**Requirements.txt** : Requirement file
+**requirements.txt** : Requirement file

 **setup.sh** : predefined file for streamlit on heroku

-This app is created on a tool called Streamlit which saves you from the headache of front-end devlopment ,you can install it by: Streamlit documentation: https://docs.streamlit.io/en/latest/
+This app is created on a tool called Streamlit, Install it by: Streamlit documentation: https://docs.streamlit.io/en/latest/

 **pip install streamlit**